 Click the orange button to the right to learn more about what you can start doing today.

-Can your job give you multiple myeloma (MM)?
+Can you get multiple myeloma (MM) on the job?
 Yes, but its complicated.
 Your job can increase your risk of a multiple myeloma diagnosis by exposing you to certain chemicals.
 But it is difficult to prove that exposure to chemicals caused your MM.

 Have you been diagnosed with MM?
 I am a MM survivor and MM cancer coach.
 Please watch the short video below to learn more about the MM Cancer Coaching program that I researched and created based on my evidence-based, non-toxic, anti-MM lifestyle.

 “Some people are genetically predisposed to cancer, while others increase their risk through lifestyle factors such as unhealthy diet, smoking and drinking.

 But environmental factors, though smaller, can also play a role in the increase of your risk for cancer.
 According to the Cancer Association of South Africa (CANSA) the World Health Organisation (WHO) estimated that 19% of cancers worldwide are caused by environmental factors such as the workplace, causing nearly 1.3 million deaths yearly.

 According to the WHO, there are as many as 107 classified chemical agents, mixtures and exposure situations which are carcinogenic (cancer-causing) to humans.

 According to CANSA, the following chemicals are the most common in South African occupations:

 These occupations were found to increase cancer risk:

 Exposure to the sun increases the risk of skin cancer, but contact with pesticides and fertiliser can also significantly increase cancer risk…”